arnemart/react-workshop/readme.md

 # Minimum Viable Snek

+Welcome to React workshop!
+This is the sample project, a simple snek game.

+## How to build and run etc

+First, `npm install`.
+Then:

+- To run dev server: `npm start`, app now runs on <http://localhost:1234>
+- To do a production build: `npm run build`, build output now lives in `./dist`
+- To run tests: `npm test`

 ## Some ideas for additional features to add:

 - Add a scoreboard (use i.e. localStorage to store the scores)